 |Mobility: The offer is not suitable for people with reduced mobility.
 Please contact us for more information.|

-From picturesque valleys cut deep into the rock, the route climbs in every conceivable combination of curves.
-Col de la Colombière, Col de la Madeleine, Col du Galibier, Col d'Izoard and all the many other mountain passes with their illustrious names
+From picturesque valleys cut deep into the rock, the route climbs uphill in all imaginable curve combinations.
+Col de la Colombière, Col de la Madeleine, Col du Galibier, Col d'Izoard and all the many other mountain passes with their melodious names leave you with a feeling of

 no wishes unfulfilled, since they belong to the most spectacular representatives of their kind.
-And to the finest asphalt bands that the Alps have to offer.
-This promises great pleasures in the truest sense of the word.
+And one of the finest asphalt bands that the Alps have to offer.
+This promises great enjoyment in the truest sense of the word.

-Day 1: Day trip through the northern western Alps
+Day 2: Day tour through the northern Westalpen

 Stage for the day: about 300 km

 Unknown to us, Vercors is one of the most spectacular areas of the Alps.
-Deeply incised gorges, spectacular passes, karst plateaus and in between, time and again, truly breathtaking views and vistas.
+Deeply incised gorges, spectacular passes, karst plateaus and in between, time and again, truly breathtaking views.
 To name but two: the Gorges de la Bourne and the Combe Laval are certainly two of the routes that every Alpine road enthusiast should have enjoyed at least once in his life.

 Stage for the day: about 270 km